-- 7. For information regarding the business or other interests of our Group Companies in our Company see "Our Group Companies" and "Related Party Transactions" on pages 199 and 205, respectively. - 8.
-For details of transactions between our Company and our Group Companies during the nine months ended December 31, 2016 and the last financial year, including the nature and cumulative value of the transaction, see "Related Party Transactions" on page 205. - 9.
-There has been no financing arrangement whereby our Promoters, our Company, our Promoter Group, the Directors or their relatives have financed the purchase by any other person of securities of the our Company other than in normal course of the business of the financing entity during the period of six months immediately preceding the filing of the Draft Red Herring Prospectus. - 10.
+- 7. For information regarding the business or other interests of our Group Companies in our Company see "Our Group Companies" and "Related Party Transactions" on pages 198 and 204, respectively. - 8.
+For details of transactions between our us and our Group Companies during the last financial year, including the nature and cumulative value of the transaction, see "Related Party Transactions" on page 204. - 9.
+There has been no financing arrangement whereby our Promoters, our Company, our Promoter Group, the Directors or their relatives have financed the purchase by any other person of securities of the our Company other than in normal course of the business of the financing entity during the period of six months immediately preceding the date of filing of this Draft Red Herring Prospectus with the SEBI. - 10.
 Investors may contact the BRLMs who have submitted the due diligence certificate to the SEBI or the Registrar to the offer for any complaints, information or clarification pertaining to the Offer.